lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Automation/Terraform.md

     terraform import <address> <id>

 to let terraform reconstruct the resource state.
+Finally perform a

+    terraform state push

+as import only imports into a local state file, even if you have an S3 bucket defined for keeping state!

 To avoid this use S3 bucket with versioning enabled for keeping state.